 Boarding House

 After this – if your ticket has it on it – ours did – but we didn’t know it did.
-So if you are interested in this be sure to get the right ticket.
+So if you are interested in this, get the right ticket.
 We were able to walk through a tunnel and up to the boarding house where the shot was fired.

 Planning Your Stay